CoffeaTeam/docker-coffea-base/README.md

 ## Releasing

 Building and releasing new image versions is done automatically via Github CI.

-When new commits are pushed to the master branch images are built with the recent coffea tag and and `latest` pushed to Docker Hub.
+When new commits are pushed to the master branch, images with the recent Coffea `tag` and as well with `latest` tag are built and pushed to Docker Hub.

-When a new version of Coffea is released a PR should be raised to bump the versions in the `Dockerfile`s and then once that has been merged a new tag matching the Dask version should be pushed.
+How it work: when a new version of Coffea is released a PR should be raised to bump the versions in the `Dockerfile`s and then once that has been merged a new tag matching the Coffea version should be pushed.